MewsSystems/gitbook-booking-engine/booking-engine-widget/getting-started.md

 > This step is optional

-If you want to have a more customized setup, or you want to call some API functions on a booking engine instance to control it, you can provide a callback function as the second argument to the initialization call.
+If you want to have a more customized setup, or you want to call some Javascript API functions on a booking engine instance to control it, you can provide a callback function as the second argument to the initialization call.

 This callback is later called asynchronously with an argument - booking engine instance.
 By calling methods on this instance you can control the booking engine.